Where governments fail, business can lead. That axiom has never been truer than it is now under President Trump.

 Microsoft announced a new pledge in November 2017 to reduce its operational carbon emissions by 75 percent by 2030, against a 2013 baseline.
 The company plans to achieve the goal by continuing progress with its carbon neutrality and renewable energy commitments.
 It has already reduced energy use at its corporate campus in Washington state by more than 20 percent.
 It is one of the largest green buyers of energy in the U.S. and has purchased more than 21 billion kilowatt-hours of green power globally.

-McDonald’s, the company with the golden arches are known all over the world, has set a goal to reduce its GHG emissions related to its restaurants and offices by 36 percent by 2030 from a 2015 baseline.
+McDonald’s, the company known worldwide for its golden arches, has set a goal to reduce its GHG emissions related to its restaurants and offices by 36 percent by 2030 from a 2015 baseline.
 The company has also set a goal to reduce its emissions intensity by 31 percent per metric ton of food and packaging across its supply chain by 2030 from 2015 levels.

 What Apple, Microsoft, Mars and McDonald’s prove is that business is leading climate action in the U.S. despite the Trump administration’s inaction.
 Cities, states, and tribal governments are also taking action.
 As an open letter by the We Are Still In coalition stated last year, “Actions by each group will multiply and accelerate in the years ahead, no matter what policies Washington may adopt.”